wilsonliaows/docs/product-updates.md

 - New Action: Delete Record

 #### ServiceNow
 - Deprecated Actions: Get incident details by ID, Get user details by ID, Assign user to incident.
-Please use the new actions-- `Search records`, `Update records` if you need these actions.
+Please use the new actions: Search records or Update records if you need these actions.

 #### Marketo
 - Attributes array has been added to the output for lead batch activity trigger